Hornbill-Docs/esp-config/esp-config/organizational-data/user-accounts/user-import-tools.md

 The connects to Hornbill and Azure in the cloud over HTTPS/SSL using a standard internet connection without the need to make any firewall configuration changes.

 :::tip
 This utility employs the Azure Graph API to query the contents of Azure AD.
-If you would like to know more about this API and it's capabilities, please refer to the relevant Microsoft documentation.
+If you would like to know more about this API and its capabilities, please refer to the relevant Microsoft documentation.
 :::

 For more information on installing and configuration please see the [Azure User Import Utility documentation](https://wiki.hornbill.com/index.php?title=Azure_User_Import).